38th NCGA Amateur Stroke Play Championship | Poppy Hills GC | July 6-8, 2018

 The event is open to all players with a handicap index of 5.4 or less.

 Format: 18 holes qualifying.
-100 players plus ties (including exempts) will advance to the championship.
+156 players (including exempts) will advance to the championship.
 Championship play is 54 holes of stroke play (18 holes per day).
 After 36 holes the field will be cut to 40 players and ties.

 All players must qualify except the following: All past champions prior to 2004 (beginning in 2004, this is a 10-year exemption) and the top 10 and ties from the preceding year, players who reached the quarter-finals of the Amateur Match Play of the preceding year and the following current NCGA champions: Public Links, Senior, Junior, Master Division, Valley Amateur and Valley Senior Amateur.
 Players who reached the quarterfinals of the CGA in the previous year are also exempt.
 Exemptions are also granted to the top 15 players on the preceding year’s final NCGA Points List.
 Each exempt player is required to submit an entry prior to the closing date.
 Amateur Stroke Play Exemptions